quietly-turning/Lua-For-SM5/_Actors/Sprite.md

 			-- turn animation back on for a brief moment self:animate(true)

-			-- people can hit panels faster than every 0.25 seconds, so it's -- possible to queue so many tweens that SM5 complains about a tween -- overflow.
+			-- people can hit buttons faster than every 0.25 seconds, so it's -- possible to queue so many tweens that SM5 complains about a tween -- overflow.
 Mitigate this by canceling the previous linear tween, if -- one is still running, via the stoptweening() command.
 Then